 Where to stay in Lake Como

-As I mentioned above, I was looking for affordable accommodation right on the lake and chose an apartment for my stay at Varenna.
+As I mentioned above, I was looking for affordable accommodation right on the lake and chose an apartment overlooking Lake Como for my stay in Varenna.

 There are however lots of other accommodation choices both with and without lakeside positions.
 Click here to browse Lake Como hotels and apartments.